anishasr/plp_lab4/README.md

 ```

 4) Does your language support recursive functions?
-<br><br> Yes, C does support recurisve functions.
+<br> Yes, C does support recurisve functions.

 5) Can functions in your language accept multiple parameters?
 Can they be of different
 data types?
-<br><br> Yes, functions in C do accept multiple paremeters.
+<br>Yes, functions in C do accept multiple paremeters.
 They can be of different data types.

 ### Code Example: